renaudtertrais/yambda/README.md

 ### Functional

-**yambda** only expose functions.
-The goal is to [compose](https://github.com/hemanth/functional-programming-jargon#function-composition) an manipulate those functions in order to create new ones. **yambda**'s functions have a specific order in their arguments such as the subject of the function is always (when it makes sens) the last one in order to facilitate composition:
+**yambda** only exposes functions.
+The goal is to [compose](https://github.com/hemanth/functional-programming-jargon#function-composition) or manipulate those functions in order to create new ones. **yambda**'s functions's arguments have a specific order: the function's subject or taget is always (when it makes sens) the last one in order to facilitate [composition](https://github.com/hemanth/functional-programming-jargon#function-composition):

 ```js
 import map from 'yambda/map';